DavideDaniel/hackoregon-frontend-starter/README.md

 Much like `npm start`, `npm test` will watch files and automatically print out the new test output.
 Watch it in your terminal.

+#### Working with the [component library](https://github.com/hackoregon/component-library) and the project site at the same time

+The component library is required by each project site using an npm dependency.
+Npm offers a utility called [`npm link`](https://docs.npmjs.com/cli/link) for using a local copy of a dependency when developing.

+Once you have cloned both the component library and this project site, do the following:

+1. `cd` to your local component-library checkout
+2. Run `npm link`
+3. `cd` to your local project site checkout
+4. Run `npm link react-component-library`

+Now any code in the project site that relies on components from the component library will import modules directly from your local checkout of component-library.
+Likewise, any changes you make to your local checkout of component-library will impact the project site.
+The project site will also watch these component-library changes and hot reload localhost:3000 for you.

 #### Next up
 - [ ]  Docs